 The big sleep

-It can also affect our immune system (Ref.
-1), leaving us more vulnerable to infections, and increase our risk of depression, obesity and diabetes (Ref.
+If you are lack of sleep or experience restless sleep, your body can miss out on the NREM3 sleep significantly, which affects the body ability to repair and restore energy.
+It can also affect your immune system (Ref.
+1), leaving the body more vulnerable to infections, and increase the risk of depression, obesity and diabetes (Ref.
 3).

 The story behind bad sleep